garryla23/emailGuesser/README.md

 ```

 ## Usage
 The script will search for potential e-mail addresses of a target according to inputs given by the user.
-It will try "guessing" potential e-mail addresses of the target by using the most common formats used in e-mail addresses (e.g. jsmith@domain or j.smith@domain).
+It will try "guessing" potential e-mail addresses of the target by using the most common formats used in e-mail addresses (e.g. B.tatiana@domain or t.brukis@domain).

 The script asks for the following user inputs (mandatory inputs are marked with asterisk):
 ```
-Name*: Insert the first name of your target (e.g. john)
+Name*: Insert the first name of your target (e.g. tatiana)

-Surname*: Insert the last name of your target (e.g. smith)
+Surname*: Insert the last name of your target (e.g. brukis)

-Birth year: Insert birth year in its full form (e.g. 1984), otherwise (e.g. if you input 84) the script will assume you don't know the exact birth year.
+Birth year: Insert birth year in its full form (e.g. 1986), otherwise (e.g. 5.
+01. 86) the script will assume you don't know the exact birth year.
 You can also input "no" if you don't know the year of birth.

 Username: Insert any known username of the target (only one).
 You can also input "no" if you don't know any username.